AIRLab-POLIMI/active-vision/README.md

      - Copy the `efficientvit` folder of the repository `https://github.com/Curt-Park/yolo-world-with-efficientvit-sam.git` into the site-packages folder
      - From `https://github.com/CVHub520/efficientvit` download the *EfficientViT-L0* model checkpoint and rename it `efficient_SAM_l0.pt`
      - Place the model in a *models* folder.
 This folder should be in the folder containing all the other workspaces used in the project
+     - If there are problems related to the package `pydantic`: `pip install --upgrade pydantic`
+     - If there are problems related to the package `supervision`: `pip install --upgrade supervision`

 </details>